Modified Macdonald polynomials and integrability: Construction of the modified Macdonald polynomials

 where each summation over $s_{i+1},\dots,s_n$ runs from $0$ to $\infty$.
 Notice that the winding weight given by a power of $q$ corresponds to the $i$-th factor of $q^{\omega}$ with $\omega$ given in (\ref{eq:qomega}).
-After rewriting the right hand sides of (\ref{eq:Qx})-(\ref{eq:Qz}) using the indices $\n$ and noticing that the $n-i$ infinite summations are independent from each other and have the same form, the column weights become
+After rewriting the right hand sides of (\ref{eq:Qx})-(\ref{eq:Qz}) using the indices $\n$: